daedalus-ode/Notes/College/Verification/Procedure.md

 	- memory is not assigned in the stack
 	- inout direction

+# Verilog coding guidelines
+1. For sequential logic use non-blocking assignment
+2. modelling latches use non-blocking assignment
+3. Combinational logic, use blocking assignments
+4. With blocking and sequential combined, use non blocking assignment
+5. Don't mix blocking and bob blocking in always block
+6. Don't make assignments to same variable from more than one always block
+7. Use `$strobe` to display values after non blocking assignments
+8. Do not make #0 procedural assignment
 # Stratified Event Queue #todo
+## Verilog
 - Active region
+	- Blocking statements
+	- Evaluate RHS of NBA
+	- $display
+	- Evaluate inputs and updates outputs of primitives
 - Inactive region
+	- #0 Assignment
 - NBA region
+	- Updates LHS of NBA
 - Postponed region
-# Verilog coding guidelines
-1. For sequential logic use non-blocking assignment
-2. modelling latches use non-blocking assignment
-3. Combinational logic, use blocking assignments
-4. With blocking and sequential combined, use non blocking assignment
+	- $strobe
+	- $monitor
+## System Verilog
+- Active - Execution of module
+	- Pre-active
+	- Active
+	- Inactive
+	- Pre-NBA
+	- NBA
+	- Post-NBA
+- Reactive - Execution of Program block
+	- Reactive
+	- Re-Inactive
+	- Pre-Re-NBA
+	- Re-NBA
+	- Post-Re-NBA
 # Races
 - RTL vs Test-bench
 	- If there is an always block in the RTL and testbench, there exists a race condition b/w them.